Roosevelt House Public Policy Institute at Hunter College: Political importance

-This site is important to American politics because of the historical decisions that President Roosevelt and Eleanor Roosevelt made during their time at the Roosevelt House.
-The efforts which both husband and wife made for the nation paid off, to say the least.
-Even after being elected as president, Franklin Roosevelt set up his administration at the Roosevelt House.
-It was also at Roosevelt House where he offered positions to individuals, including Frances Perkins, the “first female to serve as a Cabinet Secretary.”
-Before his inauguration in March 1933, Franklin Roosevelt held meetings here to discuss what was to be done within the First Hundred Days.
+After being elected as president, Franklin Roosevelt set up his administration at the Roosevelt House.
+It was also at Roosevelt House where he offered positions to individuals, including Frances Perkins, the "first female to serve as a Cabinet Secretary."
+Before his inauguration in March 1933, Franklin Roosevelt held meetings there to discuss what was to be done within the First Hundred Days.
 The early New Deal was also discussed during these meetings.
-President Roosevelt's mother, Sara, “hosted Mary McLeod Bethune, a key African-American leader, who later served as the head of FDR’s informal ‘Black Cabinet’ during the New Deal”.
-This illustrates that she was very open towards people of different races and faiths.
-Additionally, on November 9, 1932, the day after the presidential election, President Roosevelt spoke from the Roosevelt House.
-This was his “first radio address to the American people as president-elect”.
-This historical site is also important because this is where President Roosevelt mustered the courage to be strong-willed and hopeful, after polio left him physically unable to move.
+Sara Delano Roosevelt, Franklin Roosevelt's mother, "hosted Mary McLeod Bethune, a key African-American leader, who later served as the head of FDR's informal 'Black Cabinet' during the New Deal".
+On November 9, 1932, the day after the presidential election, Franklin Roosevelt made his "first radio address to the American people as president-elect".
+Eleanor used to "walk over to visit students and speak at special events".
+In 1941, when Sara Delano died, Franklin put the property up for sale, but a nonprofit group offered to buy it for Hunter College.
+To make the property more affordable, Franklin lowered the buying price and donated money for students to buy books.

-Roosevelts' relationship with Hunter College

-The Roosevelts’ relationship with Hunter College was unique.
-Eleanor used to “walk over to visit students and speak at special events”.
-In 1941, when Sara Delano passed away, President Roosevelt put the property up for sale.
-However, a “nonprofit consortium” was willing to purchase it on behalf of the College.
-To make the property more affordable, President Roosevelt lowered the buying price.
-Additionally, he donated money for students to buy books.

 Present day

 Restoration work on the Roosevelt House started in 2005, and was done by 2010.
-The Roosevelt House was being repaired while preserving “the historically significant floor-plan of the first through fourth floors”.
+The Roosevelt House was being repaired while preserving "the historically significant floor-plan of the first through fourth floors".
 The historical site still retains its political beauty.
-Although it used to be called home to our former President, it’s now home to many human rights, public policy, and political science students at Hunter.
+Although it used to be called home to our former President, it's now home to many human rights, public policy, and political science students at Hunter.
 Panels and social events are often held here.
-A small collection of Roosevelt family memorabilia is on view in Franklin D. Roosevelt’s historic library, located on the second floor of the house.
+A small collection of Roosevelt family memorabilia is on view in Franklin D. Roosevelt's historic library, located on the second floor of the house.
 Two apartments are used to house visiting scholars and in the rear is a large room that can be used as an auditorium.